Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 Can You Buy a SIM Card in Norway?

-Anyone 18 years or older living in or visiting Norway living in or visiting Norway can buy a Norwegian SIM card from the mobile network operators Telenor, Telia, Lycamobile & Mycall) without restrictions.
+Anyone 18 years or older living in or visiting Norway living in or visiting Norway can buy a Norwegian SIM card from the mobile operator Telenor, Telia, Lycamobile & Mycall) without restrictions.

 You do have to comply with the SIM card registration regulations.